xdanielsb/patterns/CreationalPatterns/readme.md

 # Creational Patterns
+  - Provide ways to create objects while hiding the creation logic.

   * [Abstract Factory](abstract_factory/readme.md)

   __"Provide an interface for creating families of related or dependent object without specifying their concrete classes."__ [GoF]